Azure/ResourceModules/modules/authorization/policy-assignment/resource-group/README.md

 ### Parameter: `parameters`

 Parameters for the policy assignment if needed.

 - Required: No
 - Type: object
 - Default: `{}`

-### Parameter: `policyDefinitionId`

-Specifies the ID of the policy definition or policy set definition being assigned.
-- Required: Yes
-- Type: string

 ### Parameter: `resourceGroupName`

 The Target Scope for the Policy.
 The name of the resource group for the policy assignment.
 If not provided, will use the current scope for deployment.

 - Required: No
 - Type: string
 - Default: `[resourceGroup().name]`